janpeuker/awesome-tech-roles/README.md

 #### Trainer
 Similar to: Practice Lead, Instructor, Coach, Moderator, Facilitator, Learning and Enablement, Instructional Designer, Customer Education

-See also: Technical Writer, Developer Advocate
+See also: Technical Writer, Developer Advocate (DevRel)

 - [Communities of Practice](https://www.infoq.com/articles/communities-of-practice-agile-organisation/) - Emily Webber&apos;s classic article introducing the roles in internal communities of practices and how trainers own organizational development.
 - [Customer Education](https://coreaxis.com/insights/blog/customer-education) - Advertorial but a good list of priorities in a customer education / learning and enablement team.